tjvr/kurt/README.md

     cat = project.stage.sprites[0]
     cat.name # u'ScratchCat'

-Most of the objects you're interested in, like `ScratchStageMorph` and `ScratchSpriteMorph`, inherit from `UserObject`.
+Most of the objects you're interested in, like `Stage` and `Sprite`, inherit from `UserObject`.
 You can use `.fields.keys()` to see the available fields on one of these objects.

 `FixedObjects` like `OrderedCollection` have a `.value` property to access their value.